SS2, Petaling Jaya: Education

 Two primary schools operate in SS2.
 SK Taman Sea, a national school, is located on Jalan SS2/95.
 SJK (C) Puay Chai, a Chinese-language school, is on Jalan SS2/54.
 The SMK Taman SEA secondary school is on Jalan SS2/3, a minute's walk away from the Taman Bahagia LRT Station.

 Politics

-The current Member of Parliament is Petaling Jaya Utara's Tony Pua from the Democratic Action Party (DAP).
+The current Member of Parliament is Damansara (Selangor federal constituency)'s Gobind Singh Deo from the Democratic Action Party (DAP).
 SS2 is also served by Kampung Tunku state assembly-woman Lim Yi Wei, from the DAP.
 SS2's Councilor is Wong Swee Sang, also from the DAP.

 Religion

 The Masjid Aminah Al-Muhairi mosque is located on the southern end of SS2, on Jalan SS2/6.
 Launched in 1980, it can house 800 worshipers.
 Two suraus are under its jurisdiction: the Surau Kg.
 Cempaka and Surau Balai Bomba.
 The Community Baptist Church (PJ), a Protestant church, is on Jalan SS2/6, 500m away from the mosque.
 A second Protestant church, the SS Gospel Center is located on Jalan SS2/103.